-While exploring this guide, you’ll learn the several mediums that you can utilize to deal with your mail while you’re abroad.
+While exploring this guide, you’ll learn the several mediums you can use to deal with your mail while abroad.
 Moreover, you’ll understand why you should still worry about handling physical mail and how to prepare yourself for handling mail while overseas.

 1. Virtual Mailbox Providers